Grand Rapids Biodigester

 Phase 1: Biodigester

 Able to recycle the carbon in municipal solid wastes into energy, the new biodigester is expected to generate 60% of the electricity needed for the wastewater treatment plant.
 This allows the City to save an estimated $600,000 yearly while helping them reach their goal of powering city buildings with 100% renewable energy sources by 2025.

-Our team reworked and reprogrammed the SCADA and PLC operations for the new co-gen integration.
+As the electrical partner, Our team reworked and reprogrammed the SCADA and PLC operations for the new co-gen integration.
 Additionally, we provided the plant’s main medium volt electrical service, detailed control wiring, panel builds, fiber optics, BIM modeling, and underground services.